fossegui/Forms-Newsletter/README.md

 3. JavaScript (app.js)
 Dynamic Year: Uses new Date().getFullYear() to automatically populate #ano in the footer.

-Theme Switching Logic: Toggles the data-tema="escuro" attribute on the root HTML element (<html>) upon clicking the #btnTema button.---------------
+Theme Switching Logic: Toggles the data-tema="escuro" attribute on the root HTML element (<html>) upon clicking the #btnTema button.